openhab/openhab-addons/bundles/org.openhab.binding.dwdunwetter/README.md

 ## Supported Things

 This binding supports one thing, the Weather Warning.
-Each Thin provides one or more warnings for a city.
+Each Thing provides one or more warnings for a city.

 ## Thing Configuration